hybridgroup/gocv/README.md

 }
 ```

+There are more examples in the [examples directory](./examples) of this repo.

 ## How to install OpenCV 3.x

+To use this Golang package, you must have installed OpenCV 3.3 on your system already.
+Here are instructions for Ubuntu, OS X, and Windows.

 ### Ubuntu/Linux

 You can use `make` to install OpenCV 3.3 with the handy `Makefile` included with this repo.
-If you already have installed it, you do not need to do so again.
-The installation performed by the `Makefile` is minimal, so it may remove OpenCV options if you have already installed it some other way.
+If you already have installed OpenCV, you do not need to do so again.
+The installation performed by the `Makefile` is minimal, so it may remove OpenCV options such as Python or Java wrappers if you have already installed OpenCV some other way.

 #### Install required packages